s212781/MLOps-Project-Group13/reports/README.md

 --- question 7 fill here ---

 We have implemented a data test and a model test.
-TO BE UPDATED* with recent tests
+Details are in the CI setup question.

 ### Question 8